somememoryspace/inframon/README.md

 # Inframon
-Make Infrastructure Monitoring Easy Again.
 Simple easy monitoring service with no frills.
 Monitor services and just see exactly what you need to worry about.

-Consider the motto: _If the HealthCheck is Passing, Nothing to Worry About.
-Carry-On._
+Consider the motto: _If the HealthCheck is Passing, Nothing to Worry About._

 - **Platforms**: Kubernetes | LXC | Docker | Podman | Virtual Machine | Bare Metal |
 - **Supported** **Architectures**: Linux ARM64 AMD64 | macOS ARM64